What is LPR?

 Lifestyle changes and/or medications to neutralize stomach acid are usually enough to allow patients to manage reflux disease.
 Your physician will discuss your options along with the results of your tests.
 In some patients, these changes are not enough.
 If this is the case for you, your physician may recommend other treatment options, including surgery.

-If your symptoms point to LPR, please contact The ENT Institute at (770) 740-1860 to schedule an exam.
+If your symptoms point to LPR, please contact the Atlanta Laryngopharyngeal Reflux (LPR) & Silent Reflux Treatment Center at (770) 740-1860 to schedule an exam.

 In The News: